 - 2010.
 Longhorn Shores Tree Grove Planting.
 TTF planted 179 native Texas trees at the Trail as part of Arbor Day 2010.
 TTF collaborated with the Urban Forestry Program of the Austin Parks and Recreation (PARD) to plant these trees on the eastside of the Trail at Lady Bird Lake.
 The pecans, chinquapin and Lacey oaks, sycamores, redbuds, Texas mountain laurels, Mexican buckeyes and other natives will grow to shade, beautify and diversify the Trail.
 TTF bought 154 of the trees, brought enthusiastic volunteers, and installed the irrigation that will get the trees through the first two summers and fully established.
 Austin Energy bought 25 understory trees to create a living demonstration planting of native trees appropriate to plant under power lines.
 And our hard-working partners at the Urban Forestry Program of the Parks and Recreation Department (PARD) kept the trees watered, delivered the trees, brought the shovels, preaugered the holes and helped lead the groups of volunteers.

 - 2009 1869 Tree Grove.
-In spring 2009, as part of our HTFT program, TTF completed a planting effort at a high-visibility section of Trail that we call the 1869 Tree Grove–the Trail area on the north side of the Lake just below the west end of the new Cesar Chavez Esplande.
+In spring 2009, as part of our HTFT program, TTF completed a planting of 18 trees at a high-visibility section of Trail that we call the 1869 Tree Grove–the Trail area on the north side of the Lake just below the west end of the new Cesar Chavez Esplande.
 1869 is the year of one of the great all time floods in Austin, whose high water mark of 468 feet is noted on a marker above the Trail at the Esplande level.

 - 2006 Zilker Bluffs Tree Grove.
 In fall 2006, as part of HTFT, The Trail Foundation completed a major tree planting effort on one of the most heavily used sections of the Trail known as Zilker Bluffs – the area on the south side of the lake just east of the MoPac Bridge and the Roberta Crenshaw Pedestrian Bridge.
 This sparse section was exposed to the full afternoon sun making it one of the hottest spots on the Trail.
-As they grow, new trees will beautify this area and provide much needed shade.
+As they grow, the 104 new trees will beautify this area and provide much needed shade.